Stoll Keenon Ogden PLLC | Advertising Material

 Elizabeth S. Muyskens

-Elizabeth is a Member in Stoll Keenon Ogden’s Lexington office and has been with the firm since 2008.
-She is part of the Labor, Employment & Employee Benefits practice and represents employers in Kentucky and surrounding states.
-She counsels clients on workplace law issues, represents employers in administrative proceedings and is prepared to litigate matters when conflicts arise.
-Elizabeth also serves on the board of directors for the firm.
+Elizabeth is a Member of Stoll Keenon Ogden’s Lexington office and has been with the firm since 2008.
+She is co-practice leader of the Labor, Employment & Employee Benefits practice group and serves on the firm’s Board of Directors.
+Elizabeth is relied upon by clients as a trusted and responsive advisor.
+She counsels clients on workplace law issues, represents employers in administrative proceedings, and litigates matters when conflicts arise.

-For her many legal accomplishments, Elizabeth has been honored as a “Rising Star” by Kentucky Super Lawyers® and named a “Leading Lawyer for Business” in her field by Chambers USA.
-Given her strong reputation and substantial expertise in employment law, Elizabeth is a frequent speaker at professional seminars.
+Elizabeth has been honored as a “Rising Star’ by Kentucky Super Lawyers® and named a “Leading Lawyer for Business” in her field by Chambers USA.
+Elizabeth is licensed in Kentucky, Ohio and Michigan.

 Prior to joining SKO, while pursuing her undergraduate degree, Elizabeth worked for the U.S. Attorney's Office for the Eastern District of Kentucky.